-The graduates of this MSc Geology programme will develop deep level of apply/practice disciplinary knowledge and ability to this knowledge in multi-professional tackle multidisciplinary or context to the future challenges.
+The graduates of this MSc Geology programme will develop deep level of disciplinary knowledge and ability to apply/practice this knowledge in multidisciplinary or multi-professional context to tackle the future challenges.
 They will be able to acquire, analyze and interpret data generated from the laboratory or field, and can decipher the result to the scientific community.
 Graduates shall be capable of expanding their knowledge boundary through research and training; and take lead in cross-disciplinary studies.
-After completion of these programmes, graduates will possess critical, creative and evidence-based thinking to solve local/regional/global problems; attain good communication skills and professionalism with ethical competency to work individually as well as in a team; will be capable enough efficient entrepreneur and to take up leadership role. become an to Additionally, they will be self-aware about the recent developments and emerging challenges; and to be a responsible global citizen.
-Graduates will be and technically adept geoscientists competent for building careers in research. teaching, government, industry and non-governmental organizations.
+After completion of these programmes, graduates will possess critical, creative and evidence-based thinking to solve local/regional/global problems; attain good communication skills and professionalism with ethical competency to work individually as well as in a team; will be capable enough to become an efficient entrepreneur and to take up leadership role.
+Additionally, they will be self-aware about the recent developments and emerging challenges; and to be a responsible global citizen.
+Graduates will be competent and technically adept geoscientists for building careers in research. teaching. government, industry and non-governmental organizations.